 After downloading and testing Keeper Password Manager, we think it’s a good value for your dollar.
 One major reason we like Keeper is that it’s never been breached unlike other products like LastPass.

 We did find that Keeper is one of the pricier password managers on the market.
-NordPass and Bitwarden have starting prices of $1.49/mo (billed biannually) for the first two years and $0.83/mo respectively, and they offer many of the same features as Keeper.
+NordPass and Bitwarden have starting prices of $1.29/mo (billed every two years) and $0.83/mo respectively, and they offer many of the same features as Keeper.

 Keeper also offers some add-ons you can purchase with your subscription: